code0monkey1/-Javascript-oop/README.md

          >   bind() returns a new function that, when called, has this set to the value we give it.

-         This is generally used when you want to pass a function as a callback function , and you want to preserve the state of the this variable.
+         This is generally used when you want to pass a function as a callback function , and you want to explicitly define what `this` would be referring to when calling the callback function.